Reduction on tax on business inheritance comes into force

 Anyone availing himself or herself of the aforesaid reduced duty rate will not be entitled to any other exemption or relief from duty on the same transfer.
 The Order also includes clawback provisions providing for circumstances where the conditions prescribed in the Order are not adhered to in the three (3) year period immediately following the gratuitous transfer.

 Family owned businesses are the motor of Malta’s economy, with over 90% of all businesses being SMEs and the vast majority being family run.
-As such, the introduction the introduction of this measure reducing the duty rate on family business transfers by 3.5% is expected to facilitate estate and succession planning for family and closely held business.
+As such, the introduction of this measure reducing the duty rate on family business transfers by 3.5% is expected to facilitate estate and succession planning for family and closely held business.

 How can we help?